ManasMMIT/pulse-analytics-wave-db-mgmt/README.md

 In order for the script to connect to MongoDB, you'll also need to pull down the `dot-env` file from `/Dropbox/Tech-Group/pulse-analytics/env-variables/dot-env` and save it as `.env` in this directory.

 #  1. Uploading Historical Data

+## Historical Import Quick Guide
+Make sure that all sheets have been exported in the CSV format AND have the correct filename.

+### Importing Payer Project Historical Data
+Sheets affected:
+* QualityAccess
+* AdditionalCriteria
+* PolicyLinks

+Run the following command: `node ./importHistoricalData --filepath replaceWithLocalFilepath` **Note: It takes several minutes to import each sheet.**

+### Importing Payer Lives
+Sheets affected:
+* payerHistoricalDrgNationalLives
+* payerHistoricalDrgStateLives
+* payerHistoricalMmitNationalLives
+* payerHistoricalMmitStateLives

+Run the following command: `node ./importHistoricalData --filepath replaceWithLocalFilepath --ignoreProjects`

 ## File Naming Convention for Project-Based Data